Nayef bin Mamdouh Al Saud: Biography

 Nayef is the son of Mamdouh bin Abdulaziz, former governor of Tabuk Province.
-He received his bachelor's degree in Islamic Studies from King Abdul Aziz University in Jeddah, and earned a master's degree in Islamic theology at the Islamic University of Madinah.
+He received his bachelor's degree in Islamic Studies from King Abdul Aziz University in Jeddah, and a master's degree in Islamic theology at the Islamic University of Madinah.

 Nayef is known for his inventions, which include a rescue and relief helicopter with a massive firefighting unit, for which he received a grand prize at the International Federation for Inventors (IFIA), Geneva International Exhibition of Inventions.